 If you don't already have a tripod, this one is sturdy and can be adjusted to be very tall or very short.
 Its three-way pan head allows it to work perfectly with the Grifiti Nootle to mount an iPad.

 I used the Square Jellyfish mount back when I recorded my Periscope broadcasts in portrait.
 Now that Periscope allows for horizontal videos, I don't use this mount.
 But if you prefer to broadcast vertically, this is the mount for you.

-The Quick Connect is the tripod I travel with.
+The Nifty Zip Pod is the tripod I travel with.
 It's very compact and takes seconds to set up because it instantly springs open.
-At 44 inches, this tripod isn't as tall or as adjustable as a full sized tripod, but I love that it fits in my backpack.
+At 48 inches, this tripod isn't as tall or as adjustable as a full sized tripod, but I love that it fits in my backpack.

 While this lens kit comes with 3 lens, the only one I really use is the super wide angle lens.
 It clips onto my iPhone, iPad, Surface, or Android tablet to cover the front or rear facing camera.
 The lens allows the camera to show a wider angle, which is great for Periscope broadcasts because I can fit multiple people in the shot.

 It's not fun to hold a smartphone for long periods of time when filming video.
 This hand grip is super helpful, especially for live broadcasting.
 I use a Square Jellyfish tripod mount to attach my iPhone to the grip (or a cheaper tripod mount will work just fine).

 I use this stand to hold my iPad above a surface so I can use it as a visualizer.
 Justand's height and angle are fully adjustable, so it can be used to hold large and small tablets in a variety of positions.
 Read more about using iPad (and other tablets) as a document camera.